radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 #### Internal Banner Configuration

 A custom message can be added to the banner of RadiantOne User Interface pages.
-This includes the Main Control Panel, the Server Control Panel, and the Insights, Reports, and Administration Console.
+This includes the Main Control Panel, the Server Control Panel, the login page, the logout landing page, and the Insights, Reports, and Administration Console.

 To add a custom message: